canonical/edgex-ekuiper-snap/README.md

 edgexfoundry.vault                         enabled   active    -
 ```
 ## Snap Configuration
-The service can then be started as follows.
+The service can be started as follows.
 The `--enable` option ensures that as well as starting the service now,
 it will be automatically started on boot:
 ```bash